 Nature PEI monthly meetings are held at 7:30 pm on the first Tuesday of the month (except July, August, and September).
 All meetings are fully open to the public, and everyone is welcome to attend.

 Each meeting commences with a brief business meeting followed by a nutrition break and a guest speaker.
 All are welcome to attend at Beaconsfield, the Carriage House in Charlottetown (corner of Kent & West).
 Refreshments are served and admission is free.

-No admission is charged and refreshments are served.
-This event would be a suitable topic for young naturalists so please consider inviting younger family members or friends who have an interest in science, nature or photography.
+This event would be suitable for young scientists so please consider inviting younger family members or neighbours who share an interest in nature.

 The Carriage House at Beaconsfield is located at the corner of West and Kent St. in Charlottetown.